yuvraj-mehta/smartStock-prototype/COPILOT_INSTRUCTIONS.md

 Remember: Always prioritize security, performance, and maintainability in all code contributions to the SmartStock project.

-use the inspiration frontend inside the inspiration folder in the root directory to take help in designing the frontend
+Remember: use the inspiration frontend inside the inspiration folder in the root directory to take help in designing the frontend